-All of us encountered a situation where whatever we do may either be right or wrong depending on its effect on us, vis-a-vis others.
+All of us encountered a situation where whatever we do may either be interpreted right or wrong depending on whether or not it has an effect on us, and, vis-a-vis others.
 There is a very strong self-interest and self-protection/preservation innately woven in our DNA that make us like a “deer freeze in headlights because they can’t see”.
 The hurdle that faces us may prove insurmountable and it leaves us with a dilemma in making a choice.

 “Ethical dilemmas, also known as a moral dilemmas, are situations in which there is a choice to be made between two options, neither of which resolves the situation in an ethically acceptable fashion.
 In such cases, societal and personal ethical guidelines can provide no satisfactory outcome for the chooser.”
 (1).